fionn/hkdc-2019/README.md

 * `ACCESS_TOKEN`,
 * `ACCESS_TOKEN_SECRET`.

-(See [https://github.com/fionn/twitterauthenticator](twitterauthenticator) for how to generate the access tokens.)
+(See [https://github.com/fionn/twitterauthenticator](twitterauthenticator) for how to generate access tokens.)

 You must also export `SEARCH_PATH`.
 This will prefix the file names given in the data.